Events

 Register

-Using Canvas to Support Face-to-Face Instruction Series: Using Canvas for Assignments and Assessments
+Using Canvas to Support Face-to-Face Instruction Workshop Series

-The fourth session will cover the ways faculty can use Canvas assignments and assessments in their face-to-face classes and the best practices involved.
-The session will be offered twice, please sign up for the one that best suits your schedule.
+The seventh session will cover the ways faculty can use Canvas gradebook and analytics with their face-to-face classes and the best practices involved.
+A professional development certificate will be earned.

 Facilitator: